rollingcomma/aws-lamp/docs/web-servers/nginx.md

 Check whether you are able to access the default web page by entering the public dns or IP address of our instance in any browser.
 If the page below shows, **congratulation!**, you have installed Nginx successfully.
 ![default-page](../../assets/images/default-nginx.png)

-If it fails to open the default page, check the [trouble shooting](/docs/troubleshooting/nginx.md) section for solution.
+If it fails to open the default page, check the [troubleshooting](/docs/troubleshooting/nginx.md) section for solution.

 # Configuration